Geneva Graduate Institute: Reorganization

 In 2008, the Graduate Institute of International Studies absorbed the Graduate Institute of Development Studies (French: Institut universitaire d’études du développement, IUED), and was thereby renamed as the Graduate Institute of International and Development Studies.
 IUED was founded by historian Jacques Freymond in 1961 as the Centre genevois pour la formation des cadres africains, later renamed Institut Africain de Genève, or African Institute of Geneva.
 It was among the first institutions in Europe to develop the scholarly field of sustainable development.
 It was also known for the critical view of many of its professors on development aid, as well as for its journal, the Cahiers de l'IUED.

 In 2009, the Geneva Graduate Institute ended its previous affiliation with the University of Geneva when it became an independent, Swiss government-accredited university.
 Prior to this, its accreditation had depended on its partnership with the University of Geneva.
 The master's and doctoral degrees originally awarded by the Geneva Graduate Institute and the University of Geneva were transferred to the Geneva Graduate Institute, while the bachelor's degree in international relations, formerly awarded by the Graduate Institute of International Studies, was taken over by the University of Geneva.
 Since 2016, student registration has also been transferred from the University of Geneva to the Geneva Graduate Institute.

-A loose partnership with the University of Geneva has remained in place including through joint schools (Geneva Academy of International Humanitarian Law and Human Rights, Geneva Centre for Education and Research in Humanitarian Action, and Geneva Center for International Dispute Settlement) and joint degrees.
+A loose partnership with the University of Geneva has remained in place including through joint schools (Geneva Academy of International Humanitarian Law and Human Rights and Geneva Center for International Dispute Settlement) and joint degrees.